-On February 8-9 LAMDL hosted the 2019 Citibank Financial Literacy Debate Series at the University of Southern California.
-This debate series which is held annually in partnership with the Citi Foundation and the National Association for Urban Debate Leagues, focuses on a topic of personal finance and is an excellent opportunity for LAMDL students to develop their knowledge of key financial concepts.
+This year, LAMDL will host the 2021 Citibank Financial Literacy Debate Series online.
+This debate series, which is held annually in partnership with the Citi Foundation and the National Association for Urban Debate Leagues, focuses on a topic of personal finance and is an excellent opportunity for LAMDL students to develop their knowledge of key financial concepts.
 The topic up for debate this year will be “Resolved: When unable to afford college, students should choose to attend a community college for the first two years of college rather than taking on additional loan debt to attend a four-year college for those first two years."